canonical/cloud-init/doc/rtd/reference/faq.rst

 Can I use cloud-init as a library?
 ==================================
-Yes, in fact some projects `already do`_.
-However, ``cloud-init`` does not currently make any API guarantees to external consumers - current library users are projects that have close contact with ``cloud-init``, which is why this model currently works.
+Please don't.
+Some projects `do`_.
+However, ``cloud-init`` does not currently make any API guarantees to either external consumers or out-of-tree datasources / modules.
+Current users of cloud-init as a library are projects that have close contact with ``cloud-init``, which is why this (fragile) model currently works.

-It is worth mentioning for library users that ``cloud-init`` defines a custom log level.
-This log level, ``35``, is dedicated to logging info related to deprecation information.
-Users of ``cloud-init`` as a library may wish to ensure that this log level doesn't collide with external libraries that define their own custom log levels.
+For those that choose to ignore this advice, logging in cloud-init is configured in ``cloud-init/cmd/main.py``, and reconfigured in the ``cc_rsyslog`` module for obvious reasons.

 Where can I learn more?
 =======================